 For the main, I decided on the rib of beef with king oyster mushrooms, savoy cabbage and Pommes Anna (read: layered potatoes).
-Meanwhile, my girlfriend opted for the chicken and cep pie, with Alsace bacon and pommes mousseline (read: mashed potato).
+Meanwhile, my dining partner opted for the chicken and cep pie, with Alsace bacon and pommes mousseline (read: mashed potato).

 A few champagne top-ups later and the food was ready.
 The first thing that struck me was the smell of the rosemary, a bed of which was nestled between the pie and the serving plate.
 The pie itself came complete with a purpose-built well, into which our waiter poured a bonus reservoir of gravy.
 However, this paled in comparison to the four-man operation going on behind me.
 The rib of beef is brought out and cut on a trolley, meaning that the meal has only been assembled for a matter of seconds before it’s presented to you.